 Understand Relationship Abuse We're all affected by the issue of domestic violence.

-Abuse is more than physical violence.
+To understand relationship abuse, we must recognize that it is more than physical violence.
 Ending the harm and stigma of domestic violence requires a nuanced understanding of the behaviors that define it, as well as examples of healthy relationships to inform your decisions and interactions moving forward.
 Our advocates are available 24/7 by phone and live chat to discuss your situation and help you determine if your relationship might be abusive.

 Domestic violence (also referred to as intimate partner violence (IPV), dating abuse, or relationship abuse) is a pattern of behaviors used by one partner to maintain power and control over another partner in an intimate relationship.